can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 There are lots of decisions in Common Lisp standard package that make you only wonder why didn't the find the way to any other language.

-For example `read-line` function accepts an argument that will be returned if end of stream was reached.
+For example, `read-line` function accepts an argument that will be returned if the end of stream was reached.
 Why would you need this?
-Simply because returning custom value there can make some upper level logic more generic.
+Simply because returning custom value there can make some upper-level logic more generic.
 Btw, `dolist` does that too.

 Another small nicety is that many functions on collections accept parameters like `:test` or `:key` that immediately make them more useful.

-Here is how last published post is found , for example:
+Here is how last published post is found, for example:

 ```common_lisp
 (defun get-last-published-post (db)